-As of February 27, 2004, our directors, executive officers and some principal stockholders and their affiliates beneficially owned approximately 42.7% (directors and officers owned 23.8%) of our outstanding common stock and common stock equivalents.
+As of December 31, 2004, our directors, executive officers and some principal stockholders and their affiliates beneficially owned approximately 35.9% (directors and officers, together with their relevant affiliates owned 30.2%) of our outstanding common stock and common stock equivalents.
 As a result, these holders, if acting together, are able to significantly influence matters requiring stockholder approval, including the election of directors.
 This concentration of ownership may delay, defer or prevent a change in our control.

-We have anti-takeover provisions in our corporate charter documents that may result in outcomes with which you do not agree adversely affect the rights of the holders of common stock.
-The issuance of preferred stock could make it more difficult for third parties to acquire a majority of our outstanding voting stock.
+We have anti-takeover provisions in our corporate charter documents that may result in outcomes with which you do not agree

 Our board of directors has the authority to issue up to 3,178,500 shares of undesignated preferred stock and to determine the rights, preferences, privileges and restrictions of those shares without further vote or action by our stockholders.
-The rights of the holders of any preferred stock that may be issued in the future may
+The rights of the holders of any preferred stock that may be issued in the future may adversely affect the rights of the holders of common stock.
+The issuance of preferred stock could make it more difficult for third parties to acquire a majority of our outstanding voting stock.